azevedolab/sandres/README.md

 Step 6.
 Copy sandres2 directory to wherever you want it.

 Step 7.
-Open a terminal and cd to sandres2 directory.then type: python run_program.py
+Open a terminal and cd to sandres2 directory then type: python run_program.py

 This launches GUI window for SAnDReS 2.0.
 That´s it, good SAnDReS session.
 By November/2021 we will have a tutorial page for additional information about how to run SAnDReS.